 If you are among the many properties in the Central Massachusetts area, and you are thinking of selling your home or even buying a home, that is service by a private septic system, there are a few things you should know.

-The Title V or Title 5 report is an extensive, multi paged document, that specifies the number of bedrooms, location of system and many, many detailed information about the septic system.
+The Title V or Title 5 report is an extensive, multi paged document, that specifies the number of bedrooms, location of system and much detailed information about the septic system.
 This report is filed with the local towns’ Board of Health Dept. and the records are maintained there.

 IF YOU ARE A BUYER OF A HOME WITH A PRIVATE SEPTIC SYSTEM?